RedGreenBlue09/WFAv7_Installer/README.md

   - Notes:
     * No support for Lumia 2520 due to lack of drivers.
     * No support for Spec A devices because these devices don't support VHD boot.
-    * Future: Add support for 950 and 950 XL.
     * For 8 GB devices, i recommended use it to test only.
 If you want Windows 10 for ARMv7, Use normal method is better than dual boot on a 8 GB storage.
 ### Requirements